 \label{sec:gas:mutation}

-The combination of strong genes by the operator of chromosomes crossover is theoretically the most important operating mechanism in the conventional GAs \citep{Holland1992b,Back1993b}.
-However, many studies identify the mutation process as the main operator, and crossovers as secondary \citep[see][]{Back1992a, Back1996a, Back1996b, Smith1997a, Deb1999, Costa2005a, Costa2007a}.
+The combination of strong genes through the chromosomes crossover operation is theoretically the most important operating mechanism in conventional GAs \citep{Holland1992b,Back1993b}.
+However, many studies identify the mutation process as the key operator, and crossovers as secondary \citep[see][]{Back1992a, Back1996a, Back1996b, Smith1997a, Deb1999, Costa2005a, Costa2007a}.

 The mutation operator modifies some gene values.
-It adds diversity to the population and prevents a freeze of the evolution, or a genetic drift to a local optimum.
-Thus, it makes the convergence to the global optimum theoretically possible \citep{Beasley1993a}, as it allows exploring beyond the current region of the parameters space by bringing new characteristics that were not present in the original population \citep{Haupt2004}.
+It adds diversity to the population, and prevents a freeze of the evolution, or a genetic drift to a local optimum.
+Thus, it makes the convergence to the global optimum theoretically possible \citep{Beasley1993a}, as it allows exploration beyond the current region of the parameters space by introducing new characteristics that were not present in the original population \citep{Haupt2004}.

-The evaluated and developed mutation operators are listed hereafter (equations are only provided for the operator versions that were found relevant; the reader can refer to the corresponding literature for the details of the other options).
-They apply to genes made of continuous or discrete variables, but not categorical (e.g., choice of the meteorological variable or analogy criterion).
-In the latter case, the random choice of a new value is always based on a uniform distribution, without notion of distance in the parameters space.
+The evaluated and developed mutation operators are listed in the following (equations are only provided for the operator versions that were found to be relevant, the reader may refer to the corresponding literature for details regarding the other options).
+These apply to genes formed of continuous or discrete variables, but not those that are categorical (e.g., the choice of the meteorological variable or analogy criterion).
+In the latter case, the random choice of a new value is always based on a uniform distribution, without a notion of distance in the parameters space.

 \begin{itemize}

-\item Uniform mutation: the mutation rate ($p_{mut}$) is constant and equal for every gene of each individual; they all have the same probability to mutate.
+\item Uniform mutation: The mutation rate ($p_{mut}$) is constant and equal for every gene of each individual.
+They each have the same probability of mutating.
 When a gene is selected for mutation, a new random value is assigned, according to a uniform law.

-\item Variable uniform mutation \citep{Fogarty1989}: a variable mutation rate over the generations was first suggested by \citet{Holland1992b} and evaluated by \citet{Fogarty1989}.
-In most applications, the mutation rate decreases with the generations, in a deterministic and global (for all individuals) manner \citep{Back1992b}.
+\item Variable uniform mutation \citep{Fogarty1989}: A variable mutation rate over the generations was first suggested by \citet{Holland1992b}, and evaluated by \citet{Fogarty1989}.
+In most applications, the mutation rate decreases with each generation, in a deterministic and global (for all individuals) manner \citep{Back1992b}.

-\item Constant normal mutation: it uses normal distributions to generate new values of the gene, based on an estimated standard deviation.
+\item Constant normal mutation: This method employs normal distributions to generate new values of the gene, based on an estimated standard deviation.

-\item Variable normal mutation \citep{Horton2012a}: with the same logic as the variable uniform mutation, a mutation operator was tested using a normal distribution with a variable mutation rate and standard deviation, that decrease linearly over the generations.
+\item Variable normal mutation \citep{Horton2012a}: With the same logic as the variable uniform mutation, a mutation operator is tested using a normal distribution with a variable mutation rate and standard deviation, which decrease linearly over generations.
 This operator has six parameters.

-\item Non-uniform mutation \citep{Michalewicz1996}: two random numbers are picked based on a uniform law: $r_{1}$, which determines the direction of the change, and $r_{2}$, which determines its magnitude.
+\item Non-uniform mutation \citep{Michalewicz1996}: Two random numbers are chosen based on a uniform law: $r_{1}$, which determines the direction of the change, and $r_{2}$, which determines its magnitude.
 The new value of the gene is given by the following equation, according to a predefined number of generations:

 \begin{equation}